 Nevada has adopted the Nevada Victims Bill of Rights, which protects your rights as a survivor of domestic violence.

-As a survivor of domestic violence, you have the right to know the status of the case involving you.
+As a survivor of domestic violence in Nevada, you have the right to know the status of the case involving you.
 Specifically, you have the right to know the time and date of scheduled court hearings and what the release date of your abuser happens to be.

 You have the right to be free from intimidation.
-This right can include protection by a restraining order as well as the right to be in separate waiting rooms and away from your abuser during court hearings.
+This right includes protection by a restraining order as well as the right to be in separate waiting rooms and away from your abuser during court hearings.

-One of the most significant rights that is available is the right to be compensated if applicable in your case.
+Compensation for injuries is one of the most significant rights available.
 The criminal court may order your abuser to pay you restitution for damages and injuries caused to you.

 You also have the right to have any impounded property returned to you.
-For example, if your abuser gets arrested in your car, the law says that you are entitled to have your vehicle returned to you.
+For example, your vehicle should be returned to you if your abuser gets arrested in your car.

 If you are subpoenaed to court to testify against your abuser, you have the right to a witness fee.